codesinging/packager/README.md

 #  Packager

-## About
+## About Packager

-A composer package to build package
+A composer package to build composer package

 ## Installation